Mournful long-tailed woodcreeper: Description

-The southern long-tailed woodcreeper is a medium-sized member of its subfamily, with a slim body, long wings and tail, and a slim medium-length straight bill.
+The mournful long-tailed woodcreeper is a medium-sized member of its subfamily, with a slim body, long wings and tail, and a slim medium-length straight bill.
 It is 16 to 21 cm long and weighs about 24 to 32 g.
 Males are longer and heavier than females, and both length and weight vary among the subspecies.
 The species' plumage varies only slightly among the subspecies and males and females are alike.
 Adults are mostly olive-brown with a darker crown and nape that have fine buff streaks.
 Their lores and supercilium are whitish to rich buffy.
 Their wings, uppertail coverts, and tail are rufous-chestnut; their primaries have dusky tips.
 Their throat varies from whitish buff to ochraceous, their breast is olive-brown with buff streaks, their belly and flanks are plain olive-brown, and their undertail coverts are rufous.
 Their underwing coverts and the underside of the flight feathers are cinnamon rufous.
 Their iris is brown, their bill is gray or black, and their legs and feet are gray or gray-black.
 Juveniles are very similar to adults, with a slightly darker head and fewer pale streaks on the breast.

 Distribution

-The subspecies of the southern long-tailed woodcreeper are found thus:
+The subspecies of the mournful long-tailed woodcreeper are found thus: